-Additional rules apply if you decide to structure your SMSF as a single member fund i.e. you are the only member of your fund.
+Additional rules apply if you decide to structure your SMSF as a single member fund, i.e., you are the only member of your fund.
 You are still required to choose between an individual or corporate trustee arrangement and your fund is an SMSF if all the following apply:

-and rome times apprise If your fund uses individual trustees If your fund uses a corporate trustee You must have at least two individual trustees: The member must be one of the following: One trustee is a member Second trustee is not a member, is related to the member or any other person that is not employed by the member.
-Sole director of the trustee company One of only two directors that is either related to each other or any other person that is not employed by the other director Trustees do not receive payment for performing their duties No director is paid for performing fund related duties
+If your fund uses individual trustees

+You must have at least two individual trustees:

+- One trustee is a member

+- Second trustee is not a member, is related to the member, or is neither employed by the other member nor related to any other person who is employed by the member.

+- Trustees do not

+receive payment for

+performing their duties